[Serial] I Want to Ride Inamura Jane (1) - In Search of Keisuke Kuwata's "Summer" -

 [Research Notes]

-On June 25, 1988, Southern All Stars celebrated their 10th anniversary with their 24th single "Minna no Uta".
-They made their comeback after a three-year hiatus.
-Looking at Kuwata Keisuke's comments from this time, there is a lot of talk about returning to their roots.
-With his band activities from his student days now "growing too large for just the members", it seems he was searching for a way of having fun (a way of life) that was in line with his life's work.
+On June 25, 1988, Southern All Stars celebrated their 10th anniversary with their 24th single, "Minna no Uta."
+This marked their first comeback in three years.
+Keisuke Kuwata's comments from around this time often centered around the theme of returning to their roots.
+His band activities, which he had been active in since his student days, had grown to the point where "it was too big for just the members to handle," suggesting that he was searching for a way of enjoying life that was in line with his life's work.

-Ahead of this single and the summer tour "Great Resurrection," music critic Kenta Hagiwara, a friend of Kuwata's since college, said, "It seems that Kuwata now wants to go back to his high school and college days, when he personally enjoyed music the most...
+Ahead of this single and the summer tour "Great Resurrection," music critic Kenta Hagiwara, a friend of Kuwata's since college, said, "It seems that Kuwata now has a desire to return to his high school and college days, when he personally enjoyed music the most...
 The keyword is '70s pop'" (GORO, May 1988).
-For Kuwata, the '70s were his youth, and 1965, the time period when Jane is set, was not yet in real time.
+For Kuwata, the '70s was his youth, and 1965, the time period in which Jane is set, was not yet in real time.

-Here we can see Kuwata Keisuke's admiration for the 60s.
-It was the era of The Beatles.
-Kuwata released his 27th single "Furi Furi '65" the following year in 1989, and he said that the reason he likes 1965 is because that was the year The Beatles' "HELP" was released, and he liked how John was wearing a straw hat in the album, which looked very natural.
+Here we can see one thing about Kuwata Keisuke's admiration for the 1960s.
+It was that era when The Beatles were around.
+Kuwata released his 27th single, "Furi Furi '65," the following year in 1989, and he said that the reason he likes 1965 is because it was the year The Beatles released their album "HELP," and he liked how John wore a straw hat in the album, which looked so natural.

-The era of student activism was long over, and it was no longer possible to be a delinquent or an honor student.
-While living through such years at Aoyama Gakuin, he made his debut in 1978.
-Even though he was in the entertainment world during the hectic 1980s, Kuwata preferred pop music and universal things.
-Something more innocent and simple would be good.
-In 1987, he went to New York with Hiroshi Matsuda, and was touched by the purity of the musicians there, saying, "That's why I think I felt that 'Katte ni Sindbad' was a pretty great pop song" (Esquire Japan, December 1987).
+The era of student activism was long over, and it was no longer possible to be either a delinquent or an honor student.
+It was during this time at Aoyama Gakuin that Kuwata made his debut in 1978.
+Though he spent the hectic 1980s in the entertainment world, Kuwata preferred pop music and universal things.
+Something more innocent and simple was fine.
+In 1987, he went to New York with Hiroshi Matsuda, and upon being exposed to the purity of the musicians there, he commented, "That's why I think I felt that 'Katte ni Sindbad' was a pretty great pop song" (Esquire Japan, December 1987).

-However, as a band, they always try to live in the present and continue to seek new things.
-This is what is meaningful about Southern's 10th anniversary.
+However, as a band, they always try to live in the present and continue to seek out new things.
+This is what Southern All Stars' 10th anniversary was all about.
 The effort and ambition to continue as a band.

 First, Kuwata thought about a new "place" for music.

-At the time, Amuse Cinema City, which was established as the film division of Amuse, was running a series of films called "Amuse 10 Movies."
-It is well known that Masaharu Fukuyama passed the audition for this project in 1988 and joined Amuse (incidentally, Fukuyama also participated in the audition for "Inamura Jane").
-It is assumed that this led to talk of a film project involving Kuwata being brought up between 1987 and the beginning of 1988, after "Aiko 16 Years Old" starring Yasuko Tomita.
+At the time, Amuse Cinema City, which was established as Amuse's film division, was running a series of films called "Amuse 10 Movies."
+It is well known that Masaharu Fukuyama passed the audition for this project in 1988 and joined Amuse (incidentally, Fukuyama also auditioned for "Inamura Jane").
+Following this, talk of a film project involving Kuwata was presumably raised between 1987 and early 1988, following "Aiko 16 Years Old," starring Yasuko Tomita.

-The first announcement to the fans was not in a newsletter, TV, radio or other media, but in the MC of a live performance.
-It was the final performance of the aforementioned 1988 "Great Resurrection Festival", held at Yokohama Stadium on September 19th.
-As a gift to the fans who had waited three years, the band announced, "We're going to make a movie with the best director in Japan!"
+The first announcement to fans was not in a newsletter, TV, or radio, but during the MC at a live concert.
+It was the final performance of the aforementioned 1988 "Great Resurrection Festival," held at Yokohama Stadium on September 19th.
+As a gift to fans who had waited three years, the band announced, "We're going to make a movie with the best director in Japan!"

-Professor : So, it seems that initially, your involvement with the film was intended to be as "music supervision."
+Professor : So, it seems that initially your involvement with the film was envisioned as "music supervision."

-Oz : Come to think of it, in 1989, your 25th single, "Love Song to the Goddesses (Beyond the Unreported Y-Shaped Area)," was also released as a video single.
+Oz : Come to think of it, in 1989, your 25th single, "Love Song for the Goddesses (Beyond the Unreported Y-Shaped Space)," was also released as a video single.

 Ami : The next single, "Sayonara Baby," is the theme song for the movie "When She Changes Into a Swimsuit"...

-Professor : Yes, so he elevated his music videos to the level of works he could release to the world, and chose film as his new "venue."
+Professor : Yes, that means he elevated his music videos to become works of art and released them to the world, and he chose film as a new medium.
 At the time, he said, "I want to find a medium that will allow music to come to life" (Fm fan, April 1989).

-Oz : Recently, it's more common to call it a music video (MV) rather than a promotional video (PV).
+Oz : Lately, it's more common to call it a music video (MV) rather than a promotional video (PV).
 This is definitely an MV...

-Ami : You create the music, produce the video, direct it, and act in it...
+Ami : You create the music yourself, produce the video, direct it, and even star in it...

-Professor : Yes, that's the state of music culture in the current year of Reiwa 3.
-It's no different from what young artists do on their PCs and smartphones.
-Kuwata and Southern All Stars noticed that before anyone else.
+Professor : Yes, it's the very definition of music culture in the current year of Reiwa 3.
+It's no different from what young artists do on their computers or smartphones.
+Kuwata and Southern All Stars realized this before anyone else.

 Ami : I guess you could call it a cross-industry director?
-Nowadays it's common for comedians to make movies.
-Kuwata's keen sense of humor...
+Nowadays it's common for comedians to make films.
+Kuwata-san has such a sharp sense of humor...

-Professor : At the time, there were still few examples of successful film directors in different fields.
-January 8, 1989 marked the beginning of the Heisei era, and this year was the "first year of film."
+Professor : At the time, there were probably very few examples of successful film directors in other fields.
+The Heisei era began on January 8, 1989, and this year was truly the "first year of film."

-Oz : So Kuwata decided to make a movie based on the legendary wave, set in his hometown of Shonan.
+Oz : So Kuwata decided to make a movie based on the legendary waves, set in his hometown of Shonan.

-Professor : Yes, so we are confronting the term "Shonan Sound" that we have always hated (laughs).
-Now, you all have seen the film so I'm sure you all know the plot, but what do you think this "wave" represents?
+Professor : Yes, so you're coming face to face with the term "Shonan Sound" that you've always hated (laughs).
+Now, you've all seen the movie so I'm sure you know what it's about, but what do you think this "wave" represents?

 Ami : The question is, what is "Jane"?

-Oz : In the end, the image of the waves never really came out clearly...
+Oz : In the end, the "image" of this wave never really came out...

 Professor : People often say that there are no surfing scenes in this movie, but that's not the point.
-Even the "wave" called "Jane" is not clearly depicted.
-It's the best.
+Even the "wave" called "Jane" isn't clearly depicted.
+It's amazing.

 Ami : Any hints?

-Professor : In response to these questions, he said, "It can be described as sex between men and women, or it can be replaced with the waves of the times; it's something abstract" (Bungeishunju, September 1990).
-He also said, based on the premise that there are pains in every era, whether it be the '60s or '80s, "perhaps the 'waves of fantasy' help relieve that stress" (GORO, February 1989).
-He even said, "It's a symbol of catharsis" (SPA!, March 1989).
+Professor : In response to questions like these, he said, "It's something abstract, like sex between men and women, or like the waves of the times" (Bungeishunju, September 1990), and, assuming that there are pains in every era, whether it's the 1960s or the 1980s, he said, "Perhaps the 'waves of fantasy' are what relieve that stress" (GORO, February 1989), or even, "It's a symbol of catharsis" (SPA!, March 1989).

 Oz : What is it?